There are five main divisions:

 - – To provide relief to the poor, destitute and homeless.

-- – To provide aid for advancement of any other public charitable or religious purpose.
+- – To provide aid for the advancement of any other public charitable or religious purpose.

-- – To establish, open, maintain and run school, colleges, institutions and boarding houses and houses of residence of pupils and teachers,
+- – To establish, open, maintain and run schools, colleges, institutions and boarding houses and houses of residence of pupils and teachers,

-- – To make donation or subscriptions to any society, institutions, trust,or organization whether charitable or religious for advancement or promotion of objects as contemplated above.
+- – To make donations or subscriptions to any society, institution, trust, or organisation, whether charitable or religious, for the advancement or promotion of objects as contemplated above.

 Present Board of Trustees: